samaradw/pin7/.github/steps/4-unpin-priorities.md

 -->

 <!-- <<< Author notes: Step 4 >>> -->
-Start this step by acknowledging the previous step.
-Explain when and why someone might unpin discussions.
-Link to GitHub Docs for unpinning if relevant.

-## Step 4: Unpin to Update Priorities
+## 🧹 Step 4: Unpin to Update Priorities

-Your project’s priorities can shift, and so can what’s most important for your team to see first.

-Sometimes, a pinned discussion has served its purpose and should be unpinned to make space for more relevant or urgent content.
-This helps ensure your community or team always sees the most critical information at the top.
+Sometimes priorities change — that's where unpinning comes in.

+In this step, you'll **unpin a discussion** to reflect updated priorities or remove outdated announcements.

-### 🧭 Why this matters
+### 📌 Why this matters

-Pinned discussions highlight key threads, but too many pinned discussions can cause clutter.
-Unpinning allows you to maintain a clean and relevant discussion board.

----

-### 🔧 Activity: Unpin a Discussion
+Unpinning discussions helps keep your repository organized and focused.
+It ensures only the most relevant topics remain visible to your community.

+### ✅ What to do
-1. Go to a previously pinned discussion.
+1. Go to the **Discussions** tab.
-2. Click the **three dots (`⋯`)** in the upper right of the discussion box.
+2. Look for a discussion that has already been pinned (you'll see a 📌 icon).
+3. Scroll to the **bottom of the pinned discussion**.
-3. Click **"Unpin discussion"** or **"Unpin discussion from this category"**.
+4. Click **"Unpin this discussion"**.

-Any unpin action will complete this step.
-Then refresh this page to load the final step!
+Once unpinned, you’ll automatically move on to the final step.